galette/galettedoc/source/development/git.rst

 All Galette sources are stored in their own `Git <https://en.wikipedia.org/wiki/Git>`_ repository hosted by `Tuxfamily <https://www.tuxfamily.org>`_ (big thanks to them!).
 A `Galette organization is also available on github <https://github.com/galette/>`_, in which all repositories are mirrored.

-All GIT reposotories follows the :ref:`adopted development model <devmodel>`, therefore you will find two branches on each repository:
+All GIT repositories follow the :ref:`adopted development model <devmodel>`, therefore you will find two branches on each repository:

 * ``master``: this is always the latest stable release,
 * ``develop``: development version, may be unstable.